TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1DHCPConfigProfile.md

 # New-B1DHCPConfigProfile

 ## SYNOPSIS
-Creates a new DHCP Config Profile in BloxOneDDI
+Creates a new DHCP Config Profile in Universal DDI

 ## SYNTAX